rgomide/react-native-web-lessons/06-styling-best-practices/README.md

 ## Exercise

-Refactor the exercise developed in [Navigation between screens - Exercise](../03-navigation-between-screens#exercise) section with new folders and styles structure.
+Refactor the exercise developed in [Navigation between screens - Exercise](../03-navigation-between-screens#exercise) section with new folders and styling strategy.

 ## References
 - [Styling in React: 5 ways to style React apps](https://blog.logrocket.com/styling-react-5-ways-style-react-apps/#sass-css-stylesheets-react)